 Citation.
 Texas Education Agency.
-(2019).
-Grade-level retention in Texas public schools, 2017-18 (Document No. GE20 601 02).
+(2020).
+Grade-level retention in Texas public schools, 2018-19 (2nd ed.)
+(Document No. GE20 601 11).
 Austin TX: Author.

 Abstract.
-This annual report provides information for the 2017-18 school year on grade-level retention in the Texas public school system.
+This annual report provides information for the 2018-19 school year on grade-level retention in the Texas public school system.
 Data on retention are provided by student characteristics, including grade level; race/ethnicity; gender; degree of English proficiency; and economic, at-risk, dyslexia, foster care, homeless, immigrant, migrant, military-connected, and overage statuses.
-Data also are provided by program participation in special education, career and technical education, gifted and talented, and Title I.
+Data also are provided by program participation in special education, career and technical education, gifted and talented, Section 504, and Title I.

 Additional copies of this document may be purchased using the order form in the back of this publication.
-Also, the report is available in PDF format on the agency website at http://tea.texas.gov/acctres/retention_index.html.
+Also, the report is available in PDF format on the agency website at https://tea.texas.gov/reports-and-data/school-performance/accountability-research/grade-level-retention.
 Additional information about this report may be obtained by contacting the Texas Education Agency Division of Research and Analysis by phone at (512) 475-3523 or by e-mail at Research@tea.texas.gov.